LeonZuev/LeonZuev/README.md

 delving into various aspects of programming.
 Eager to explore beyond the horizon, i've already completed a basic Java cours.
-Now, i've embarked on my journey into the world of Front-end development, learning HTML, CSS and JavaScript.
+Now, i've embarked on my journey into the world of Front-end development.
 Along the way, i'm also mastering the art of working with GitHub 😎

 - 📫 How to reach me: